It seems to me like so many people in the U.S. are obsessed with controlling their body sizes and doing *whatever they can* to avoid being “fat.”

 This problem is so much bigger than just the recovery community.
 This problem is world wide, in a sense.
 Just now with the body positive movements we’re seeing are we starting to experience a shift in what in considered a “good” and “bad” body.

-There’s “good” or “bad” way to have a body.
+There’s no “good” or “bad” way to have a body.
 If you think you have a “good” body, you’re probably getting that message from outside sources of media outlets and disordered rules.
-If you think you have a “bad” body, you’re probably comparing your body to LITERALLY FAKE images of bodies in the media or to someone who is sick and/or just has a different set point than yours.
+If you think you have a “bad” body, you’re probably comparing your body to LITERALLY FAKE images of bodies in the media or to someone who is struggling and/or just has a different set point than yours.

 Stop moralizing bodies.
 Your body is fine just the way it is.
 It’s just a body, don’t give it more power than that.